A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Stochastic MSCG

 The application of the CLT enables us to derive \apo estimate for the error in the expectation, that is

-where $a>0$ is the confidence level.
-For instance, in order to guarantee that $\abs{E[s_h] - E_{M_0,M_1}[s_h]}$ is bounded by a specified error tolerance $\epsilon_{\rm tol}$ with a high probability (say, greater than $0.95$), we need to take $a \ge 1.96$ according to the CLT.
-Similarly, the estimate of the variance is defined as \beq V_{M_0,M_1}[s_h] = E_{M_0}[\zeta_h - \zeta_{N_1}] + E_{M_1}[\zeta_{N_1}]\:, \eeq where the auxiliary variables are $\zeta_h := \lp s_h - E_{M_0,M_1}[s_h] \rp^2$ and $\zeta_{N_1} := \lp s_{N_1} - E_{M_0,M_1}[s_h] \rp^2$.
-The error bound for the variance is defined analogously.
-The above derivations, the extension to the multilevel context and the optimal choice of sample and RB sizes is thouroughly discussed and analyzed in \cite{vidal2015model}.
+where $\beta>0$ is the confidence level.
+For instance, in order to guarantee that $\abs{E[s_h] - E_{I_0,I_1}[s_h]}$ is bounded by a specified error tolerance $\epsilon_{\rm tol}$ with a high probability (say, greater than $0.95$), we need to take $\beta \ge 1.96$ according to the CLT.
+Similarly, the estimate of the variance is defined as